sizious/dc-chain/doc/bsd/README.md

 		gmake

-Now it's time to take a coffee as this process is really long: several hours will be needed to make the full toolchain!
+Now it's time to take a coffee as this process is really long: several hours will be needed to make the full toolchains!

 ### Making the GNU Debugger (gdb) ###